jiangjin1999/TAP_ASR/README.md

 # Cross Modal Training ASR Error Correction With Contrastive Learning

-This the office code for the paper [ICASSP 2024] [Cross Modal Training for ASR Error Correction With Contrastive Learning](https://arxiv.org/abs/).
+This is the office code for the paper [ICASSP 2024] [Cross Modal Training for ASR Error Correction With Contrastive Learning](https://arxiv.org/abs/).

 # Environment